untillpro/scm4j/scm4j-vcs-api/README.md

 	```
 	- Throw Exception from exceptions package.
 Abstract Test checks throwning of these exceptions.
 - Implement functional tests
-	- Create VCSAbstractTest subclass, implement all abstract methods
+	- Create VCSAbstractTest subclass within test package, implement all abstract methods
 	- Normally test class should not include any test, just @After\@Before methods.
-All neccessary testing is implemented within VCSAbstractTest
+All neccessary functional testing is implemented within VCSAbstractTest
 	- See [pk-vcs-test](https://github.com/ProjectKaiser/pk-vcs-test) for details
-- Consider the IVCS implementation class is exported as a single Jar.
+- Consider the IVCS implementation is exported as a single Jar.
 Also it is better to export sources and java doc as well.
 Example using gradle:
 ```gradle
 task sourcesJar(type: Jar, dependsOn: classes) {
 	classifier = 'sources'